kumahq/kuma-website/docs/docs/1.2.1/deployments/multi-zone.md

 ```

 ::: tip
-Kuma DNS installation supports several flavors of Core DNS and Kube DNS.
-We recommend checking the configuration of the Kubernetes cluster after deploying Kuma zone control plane to ensure everything is as expected.
+Kuma DNS installation supports several flavors of CoreDNS and kube-dns.
+We recommend checking the configuration of the Kubernetes cluster after deploying the Kuma zone control plane to ensure everything is as expected.
 :::
 ::: tab "Helm"
 To install the Zone Control plane we need to provide the following parameters: